 In touch with prior literatures & Contribution: This research supports the pervious literatures by Porrini in 2004 which point out that alliances between acquisition partners ensure target specific information and helps develop experiences, that could support firm's decision making process and integrating process (Porrini, 2004).
 Moreover the case studies also reflex the condition that, the situations that impact firms' decision to acquisition are different, all base on firms' structure and sense making.
-Even the industries that have high level of similarity like pharmaceutical industry, the condition that trigger firms' decision to acquire their partners in this case could support the study of Bowman and Hurry which claims that firms' decision are depend on firm individual structure (Bowman & Hurry, 1993).
+Even the industries that have high level of similarity like pharmaceutical industry, the condition that trigger firms' decision to acquire are also difference.
+The conditions and triggers of firms' decision to acquire their partners in this case could support the study of Bowman and Hurry which claims that firms' decision are depend on firm individual structure (Bowman & Hurry, 1993).